 Features of coLinux

-- Users need to install X-Window servers in their Windows systems for being able to run graphical software.
+- Users need to install X-Window servers in their Windows systems to be able to run graphical software.

 - coLinux allows the guest Linux system to emulate ethernet connections using TAP, PCAP, NDIS, and SLiRP.

-bhyve is a simple, lightweight, yet capable x86 emulator which can aid in your everyday Linux emulation.
-It is a robust hypervisor solution that offers a comprehensive set of modern-day features needed for facilitating Linux emulation from Windows systems.
+bhyve is a simple, lightweight, yet capable x86 emulator that can aid your everyday Linux emulation.
+It is a robust hypervisor solution that offers a comprehensive set of modern-day features to facilitate Linux emulation from Windows systems.
 If you want to run both Linux and Windows but do not want to install resource-heavy virtual machines, then bhyve is a pretty viable solution for you.

 Features of bhyve